schappim/mBot-Gitbook/section-3-chapter-13-a-quick-look-at-scratch-on-mblock.md

 ---

-### Question 3.14.2

-Try this: Create three programs with appropriate triggers.
+**Exercise 14.2: **Try this: Create three programs with appropriate triggers.
 Design your programs so that when you press the key "A" on your keyboard, the Panda will say "you pressed A".
 Similarly, your Panda will say "you pressed B", and "you pressed C" when you press "B" and "C" respectively.

 Answer: